claceio/docs/content/docs/Actions/index.md

 ## Report Types

 The response `values` can be a list of string or a list of dicts.
 The report is generated automatically by default.
-For list of strings, the report is a text report.
+For list of strings, the report is a TEXT report.
 For list of dicts, the report can be either

 - TABLE - selected if all dict values for the first row are simple types
-- JSON - selected if any of the values for the first row is a complex type (like dist or list)
+- JSON - selected if any of the values for the first row is a complex type (like dict or list)

-For TABLE report, the columns from the first row are used as columns.
-Extra columns in subsequent rows are ignored.
+For TABLE report, the fields from the first row are used as columns.
+Extra fields in subsequent rows are ignored.
 For JSON report, a JSON tree representation of each row is shown.
 The report type can be set to specific type instead of using AUTO.

 ## Custom Templates

-If the `report` type is set to any value other than AUTO/TEXT/JSON/TABLE, that is treated as a custom template to use.
+If the `report` type is set to any value other than `ace.AUTO/TEXT/JSON/TABLE`, that is treated as a custom template to use.
 The template should be defined in a `*.go.html` file.
 Either the file name can be used or a template/block name can be used.
 See [template]({{< ref "docs/develop/templates/#template-file-location" >}}) for details.

 For styling, Clace uses DaisyUI by default, so default styles are reset.
 The custom template can use inline styles or it can use TailwindCSS/DaisyUI.
 For DaisyUI, the app has to be run in dev mode first for the style.css to be generated.
 See [styling]({{< ref "docs/develop/styling/#tailwindcss" >}}) for details.

-See dictionary [code](https://github.com/claceio/apps/tree/main/misc/dictionary):[demo](https://utils.demo.clace.io/dict) for another actions example app which shows different type of reports.
+See dictionary [code](https://github.com/claceio/apps/tree/main/misc/dictionary):[demo](https://utils.demo.clace.io/dict) for an actions example app which shows different type of reports.

 ## Param Value Selector